JosieOnGit/Luniks/A Guide to Everything Luniks.md

 # Geography
 The **Geography** is fairly straightforward.
 One document and several folders are here that are infrequently updated, which are:
-- **Adding a Nation to Lúniks**: An older (February 2023) document that remains unfinished but briefly describes the planet map and its continents, and how I struggle to place certain countries on top if it.
+- **Adding a Nation to Lúniks**: An older (February 2023) document that remains unfinished but briefly describes the planet map and its continents, and how I struggle to place certain nations on top if it.
 Because of the high velocity in which nations and stories add new places and cities to the existing nations, I paused this while I develop those stories, before I'll continue writing this particular document.
 - **Continent Folders**: These folders are divided up into the four continents, each of which contain separate documents of each of the nations that are present on that continent, which themselves have a bit of history and contain a list of cities and towns within that nation.

 # Historic Events